Is That Cough Something More? Key Signs of Lung Cancer to Know

 What to Look For:

-- Duration of the Cough: A cough that lasts more than two weeks should raise concerns.
-While many coughs are caused by infections or allergies, a lingering cough can be a red flag.
-It’s crucial to monitor how long the cough persists and any accompanying symptoms.
+Duration of the Cough: A cough lasting more than two weeks should raise concerns.
+While many coughs stem from infections or allergies, a lingering cough can be a red flag worth monitoring alongside any accompanying symptoms.

-- Coughing Up Blood: If you notice blood in your sputum or rust-colored mucus, this is a significant warning sign.
-Hemoptysis, or coughing up blood, can indicate serious conditions, including lung cancer.
-This symptom should prompt immediate medical evaluation.
+Coughing Up Blood: Blood in your sputum or rust-colored mucus is a significant warning sign.
+Hemoptysis can indicate serious pulmonary conditions, including lung cancer, and should prompt immediate medical evaluation.

 Transitioning from a cough to other symptoms, let’s explore the next signs of lung cancer.